Equinamity-A Revolution in Horse and Rider Training

 This standard of shoeing would be disgraceful wherever it was found.
 However, these examples have been taken from leading international competitors as well as from sport horses in national stables.
 They should show shoeing at its highest standard.
 And if these horses are being failed, what hope is there for the less fortunate?

-Extensive research has been conducted from these two key sectors of the horse population, and key findings will be presented.
+Extensive research has been conducted by Equinamity.co within these two key sectors of the horse population, and key findings will be presented.
+They will show that the above examples are not exceptions but are symptomatic of generalized inadequacies.

 Horseshoeing-four main areas of concern